simondlevy/Hackflight/README.md

 <b>extras/gcs/python</b> folder.
 To run the Python script you'll
 need to install [MSPPG](https://github.com/simondlevy/hackflight/tree/master/extras/parser), a parser generator for the Multiwii Serial Protocol (MSP) messages used by the firmware.
-Follow the directions in that repository to install MSPPG for Python.
+Follow the directions in that folder to install MSPPG for Python.

 To support working with new new sensors and PID control algorithms, the <b>Hackflight</b> C++ class provides two methods: <tt>addSensor</tt> and <tt>addPidController</tt>.
 For an example of how to use these